orenzah/inet/showcases/emulation/osudpVoip/doc/index.rst

 Goals
 -----

+TODO: what is the goal of THIS showcase really?
+TODO: sounds bad
 Voice over IP (VoIP) was developed in order to provide access to voice communication in any place around the world.
+Media streams are transported using special media delivery protocols that encode audio.

+TODO: is this needed?
-Media streams are transported using special media delivery protocols that encode audio and video with audio codecs, and video codecs.
-INET framework features various modules for emulating different models and scenarios, including VoIP traffic.
+INET framework features
+various modules for emulating different models and scenarios, including VoIP traffic.